-Our school maximises the use of available shade for outdoor activities:

-Shade provision and use Temporary shade structures are used as necessary for outdoor events, for Athletics Carnival, Cross Country Carnival, Swimming Carnival.
-Education Our school provides educational programs on sun safety and preventative mean through the following strategies: asures Athletics Carnival, Cross Country Carnival, Swimming Carnival.
-Education Our school provides educational programs on sun safety and preventative mean through the following strategies: asures through the following strategies: Curriculum, teaching and learning Sun safety is formally taught as part of the implementation of the Australia Curriculum through Health and Physical Education Staff include the risk of exposure to UVR in their curriculum activity risk as ssessments for outdoor activities, which includes ensuring that adequate shade is avai outdoor activities where possible, for example, using temporary shade structure.
-Incidental teaching and promoting sun safe behaviours Incidental teaching of personal sun safety strategies occurs in all year level the school routine on a regular basis, for example, through reminders to state wear hats and apply sunscreen. • Staff professional development Staff are informed about the school's sun safety policy and its requirement induction. nts on Our school recognises the importance of sunscreen use as a sun safe measure implements the following strategies: The school supplies SPF 30 or higher broad-spectrum, water-resistant suns student use.
-Parents/carers are encouraged through social media and newsletter items their children apply sunscreen before school. s to have Parents/carers are encouraged to provide sunscreen for their child if they their child to use the school's sunscreen. don't wish Modelling sun safe behaviours Our school promotes the importance of parents/carers, teachers, ancillary state and other adult supervisors as role models for students using the following street and clothing, sunglasses and sunscreen when doing their duties, running of activities, and when on excursions/camps. rategies: safe hats Parents/carers are encouraged to have their children apply sunscreen before come to school and provide personal sunscreen for their children to use at - Cost considerations The department provides funding for sun safety using the following strategies: • School funding is allocated annually to enable the purchase of sunscreen for the whole school year.
-Costs for sunscreen will be recovered in line with the Requests for Volunta Contributions procedure. ary Financial Additional Strategies Other strategies our school uses to be sun safe include: • Sunscreen stations are set up at sports days and swimming carnivals.
+ELEMENT STRATEGIES Shade provision and use Our school maximises the use of available shade for outdoor activities: Sport and physical activities are rotated during the year between the Hall, Courts and the oval.
+Temporary shade structures are used as necessary for outdoor events, for example, Athletics Carnival, Cross Country Carnival, Swimming Carnival.
+Education Our school provides educational programs on sun safety and preventative measures through the following strategies: Curriculum, teaching and learning Sun safety is formally taught as part of the implementation of the Australian Curriculum through Health and Physical Education Staff include the risk of exposure to UVR in their curriculum activity risk assessments for outdoor activities, which includes ensuring that adequate shade is available for outdoor activities where possible, for example, using temporary shade structures.
+Incidental teaching and promoting sun safe behaviours Incidental teaching of personal sun safety strategies occurs in all year levels as part of the school routine on a regular basis, for example, through reminders to students to wear hats and apply sunscreen.
+Staff professional development Staff are informed about the school's sun safety policy and its requirements on induction.
+Sunscreen provision Our school recognises the importance of sunscreen use as a sun safe measure and implements the following strategies: The school supplies SPF 30 or higher broad-spectrum, water-resistant sunscreen for student use.
+Parents/carers are encouraged through social media and newsletter items to have their children apply sunscreen before school.
+Modelling sun safe behaviours Parents/carers are encouraged to provide sunscreen for their child if they don't wish their child to use the school's sunscreen.
+Our school promotes the importance of parents/carers, teachers, ancillary staff, volunteers and other adult supervisors as role models for students using the following strategies: Staff and P&C members are encouraged to consider the use of shade, sun safe hats and clothing, sunglasses and sunscreen when doing their duties, running outside activities, and when on excursions/camps.
+Parents/carers are encouraged to have their children apply sunscreen before they come to Cost considerations school and provide personal sunscreen for their children to use at school.
+The department provides funding for sun safety using the following strategies: School funding is allocated annually to enable the purchase of sunscreen for each class for the whole school year.
+Costs for sunscreen will be recovered in line with the Requests for Voluntary Financial Contributions procedure.
+Additional strategies Other strategies our school uses to be sun safe include: • Sunscreen stations are set up at sports days and swimming carnivals.